JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

       // ...
     }
   }

 }
 ```

 A gutter icon for the `ExtensionPointName` declaration allows navigating to the corresponding [`<extensionPoint>`](plugin_configuration_file.md#idea-plugin__extensionPoints__extensionPoint) declaration in <path>plugin.xml</path>.
+Code insight is available for the extension point name String literal (2023.3).

 ## Dynamic Extension Points

 To support [Dynamic Plugins](dynamic_plugins.md) (2020.1 and later), an extension point must adhere to specific usage rules:

 - extensions are enumerated on every use and extensions instances are not stored anywhere